Dineshkarthik/APIficator/README.md

 `APIficator` does the coding part for you, you can generate API services without writing any code.

 ##### All you need to do:
-  - Enter the requirements in the YAML file
   - Run the python app
   - The app will generate and launch REST API service for you